 The widest stretch of sand is at North Myrtle Beach, a chain of small communities centring on Ocean Boulevard.
 South of Myrtle Beach lies Murrells Inlet, a fishing port with lots of good seafood restaurants and Pawleys Island.

-What to see and do in the area: Georgetown near the Myrtle beach has a serious historical backround.
+What to see and do in the area: Georgetown near Myrtle beach has a serious historical background.
 The Rice Museum in the Clock Tower tells of the Low Country’s long history of rice cultivation and its dependence on a constant supply of enslaved Africans.
-There are also displays on local heroes such as Ruby Forsythe, who taught at the region’s little one-room schoolhouse for 53 years.
+There are also displays of local heroes such as Ruby Forsythe, who taught at the region’s little one-room schoolhouse for 53 years.

 The rich history of Tybee Island dates back to the 1800s when Fort Screven and Fort Pulaski served as integral parts of America’s Coastal Defense systems.
 Today, thanks to the Tybee Island Historical Society, many of the landmarks are preserved and highlighted by informative markers.
 The historic Fort Screven district showcases a variety of opportunities to soak up some of the island’s history while enjoying the tropical surroundings.

 North Beach encompasses Tybee's portion of Highway 80 all the way to 2nd Avenue.
 Home to such a large portion of the island, this area of Tybee boasts a wide range of historic attractions, unique eateries, funky shops and, of course, sandy beaches.